 It became very obvious to me at my daughter's volleyball games one year that her coach was chewing on some players more than others, my daughter being one of them.
 It did not seem fair.
 Why is the coach chewing out my kid more than so-and-so, who does the same things?

 My husband, who has coached for 28 years, helped me understand that good coaches sense how much an athlete can be pushed.

 Maybe the coach senses your kid can take more pressure while other kids will crumble.
 Coaches often demand more of kids who they know can do better and leave others alone who they feel have already peaked.
 Helping your child understand this will make it bearable for him.

 Coaches label kids

 Good athlete.
 Lazy kid.
+Natural leader.
 Bad passer.
 Weak hitter.
 Slow.

 Sometimes they even label an entire team.
 We just can’t hit the ball.
 We just can’t pass.We don’t have any defense.